 - 1. After three (3) unlawful absences-Letter to parent - 2.
 After five (5) unlawful absences-Attendance Intervention Meeting - 3.
-After seven (7) unlawful absences-Referral to Family Court - 4.
+After seven (10) unlawful absences-Referral to Family Court - 4.
 After five (5) unlawful absences, no absences based on parent excuses will be accepted.
 Excuses from doctors, dentists, courts, or as such will only be accepted.

 Students must bring a valid excuse on the day they are to return to school.
-A valid excuse must list the dates of absences, the reason for the absence, and the telephone number and signature of the parent/guardian.
-Parents/guardians must present an excuse no later than one week after a student's absence
+A valid excuse must list the student's name, list the dates of absences, the reason for the absence, and the telephone number and signature of the parent/guardian.
+Parents/guardians must present an excuse no later than one week after a student's absence.
+Excuses turned in after this time may not be accepted.